carify-me/carify-components/README.md

 <script src="https://cdn.jsdelivr.net/gh/carify-me/carify-components@2.2.0/dist/carify.min.js"></script>
 ```

-You can view available releases on the [releases page](https://github.com/carify-me/carify-components/releases).
+You can view available releases on the [tags page](https://github.com/carify-me/carify-components/tags).

 #### Components

 Getting started with the components is straight forward.
-They are built as [custom HTML elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with modern web technologies, so that you can just include these component anywhere on your page as a custom HTML tag, for example:
+They are built as [custom HTML elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with modern web technologies, so you can just include these component anywhere on your page as a custom HTML tag, for example:

 ```html
 <carify-vehicle-grid></carify-vehicle-grid>